One of the biggest problems marketplace businesses need to tackle is fear.

 Besides bias, another problem with reputation is that even when it is transaction-based, you can still fake it.
 For instance, you could create several fake accounts, and have them conduct transactions with each other and leave positive reviews.

 Feedback extortion is another common problem in popular marketplaces: “If you’re going to give me a bad review, I’ll give you one as well.”
 Extortion can also be used to get additional value from the other party.
 Airbnb tackles extortion by using a “double blind” review system: both parties have 14 days to leave the review, after which both reviews are published simultaneously.
 Once the reviews are published, they can no longer be altered.
 Airbnb also has an extortion policy that specifically bans this type of behavior.
 However, extortion still remains an issue on Airbnb.

 To summarize, while reputation systems play an essential role in creating trust between marketplace users, they should not be trusted blindly.
-They offer one data point that should be complemented with other mechanisms.
+They offer one data point that, as Upwork’s Jessica Tiwari points out, should be complemented with other mechanisms.

 Build trust in your platform

 Not all of your users’ fears are related to the person they are transacting with.
 They also need to trust your platform with their money and information.
 This challenge is particularly big for new marketplace businesses—ones without a proven brand and track record.
 We will now review the most common strategies to make your platform appear more trustworthy in the eyes of your users.